faketechlabsberlin/Travel-20/BLOG.md

 This is our landing page, it opens up with our logo created to inspire one of our missions: responsible traveling, hence the seatbelt on the world.
 Here you have the option from the system to be located- Germany, so it saves the user a click or you can choose it manually.
-After choosing your destination you click on the Read our travel information button which takes you to the second screen where you have all the results.
+After choosing your destination you click on the "Read our travel information", button which takes you to the second screen where you have all the results.
 The page initially shows Germany with the number of cases per last 7 days and the restrictions imposed upon return from your chosen destination when it comes to quarantine and a test.
 The destination for example Denmark.
 You can see it presents with representative icons the restrictions which would help you in a matter of minutes to find out the most important things before traveling.

 ![Interface](https://github.com/TechLabs-Berlin/Travel-20/blob/main/UX/Interface/Deliverables/INTERFACE_08_Results_2x.png)